watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/plist.png" width="500">

-12) Run application and you should hear speech from the simulator
+12) Run application in a Simulator, and you should hear speech coming from the speaker.

 13) Enjoy!

-You can download all the source code for the Watson iOS SDK [here](https://github.com/IBM-MIL/Watson-iOS-SDK)
+You can download all the source code for the Watson iOS SDK [here](https://github.com/IBM-MIL/Watson-iOS-SDK).